mobiliabrus/tourbook/docs/6-tour.md

 Why you visit a place twice, people asked.
 First,  I have memories there.
-And then, it provides me chance to compensate
+And then, it provides me chance to compensate.

 ## BANGKOK